jegan321/http-dsl/README.md

 ## Goals
 - Easy to read and understand, even for someone who has never seen the syntax before
-- Enables you to quickly test an API or create automated tests for regression testing
+- Enables you to quickly use an API or create automated regression tests

 ## Features
 - Send HTTP requests using language primitives instead of an SDK or third party library